mariuszdrynda/low-level-language/README.md

 # Supported backends

 LLL is designed as a backend language.
-When it's finished it will generate executables, but for now it will use other language as backend (LLVM IR, QBE, etc., still need to figure out which one)
+When it's finished it will generate executables, but for now it will use other language as backend (LLVM IR).

 # What and why this language doesn't support?